Saml1211/Project-QuickNav/memory-bank/activeContext.md

 ## Current Focus

 All major components of Project QuickNav have been implemented:

 - Python backend for folder lookup
 - AutoHotkey GUI for user interaction
 - MCP server for AI/automation integration

-Current focus has shifted from development to stabilization, testing, and preparation for broader use.
+Current focus has shifted from development to stabilization and testing.
+Iterative testing of `lld_navigator.ahk` is underway.
+- Initial AHK runtime warnings (e.g., `A_IsDarkMode`, `this` variable usage in `ShowNotification`) have been addressed.
+- Some linter errors related to these warnings have been resolved.
+- Other linter issues persist, notably incorrect include path resolution for `lld_navigator_controller.ahk` by the linter and `test_fail` function conflicts in AHK test scripts.
+- The AHK script (`lld_navigator.ahk`) is not yet 100% working, and further debugging and refinement are required.

-A key area is the new AHK integration test suite, covering GUI/Python backend interaction.
-This suite supports robust validation of error handling, selection logic, and UI feedback.
+A key area remains the AHK integration test suite, covering GUI/Python backend interaction.

 ## Recent Changes